I Dug Myself a Hole Alright + Buckwheat with Collards, Mushrooms, Drizzled with Lemon Tahini Dressing

 When this happens, the only thing you have control over is how you react, and whether or not you allow yourself to process the shit that you were gifted from the shit show.

 And seriously, keep this reality close to your heart:

 Regardless of what the “happy” experts say, it’s not possible or healthy to be happy and positive 100% of the time.
-We need to freak out sometimes and kick up some dust because we’re granted a new perspective and outlook when the dust settles.
+We need to freak out sometimes and kick up some dust because we’re granted a new perspective and outlook once the dust settles.

 - It enables us to make hard but necessary decisions.

-- It makes us apologize for being an asshole.
+- It makes us to apologize for being an asshole.

-- It helps us see a clear path where there was once only a 7-11 and a pack of yellow American Spirits.
+- It helps us to see a clear path where there was once only a 7-11 and a pack of yellow American Spirits.

-- It makes us clear about what we really really really want and what we only thought we wanted.
+- It makes us see clearly what we really really really want and what we only thought we wanted.